PeterXQC/3dprinting/Projects/Speed/Monolith.md

 0. Aside from everything in the BOM, if you come from a standard 2 motor Core-XY build, you need 2 extra motors and 2 stepper drivers.
 1. I printed all my parts with ABS under standard [voron printed parts settings](https://docs.vorondesign.com/sourcing.html).
-2. Install Heat Set Inserts: The BOM calls for 8 M3xD5x4 threaded inserts.
+2. Install Heat Set Inserts (8x M3xD5x4 threaded inserts)
+    1. The BOM calls for 8 M3xD5x4 threaded inserts.
 There are 2 in each XY_joint_b, 1 in each tensioner_b, and 1 in each rear_motor_mount_a.
 ![image](../assets/inserts.jpg)
-3. Preparation
+3. Preparation (12x F695 bearing)
     1. Make 4 de-hubbed pulley
         1. The part of the pulley with screw-holes are called the "hub", and the thin side-wall is called a flange.
         2. To dehub a pulley, remove the hub, then remove the flange from another pulley. ![image](../assets/dehub.jpg) This step is scary and requires some force.
 If the plastic holding the nut gave out, you can press on the screw directly with a vise. ![image](../assets/clamp.jpg)